softwarepub/hermes/docs/source/tutorials/writing-a-plugin-for-hermes.md

 Now you just need to add the plugin to the hermes.toml and reinstall the adapted poetry package.

 ### Configure hermes.toml
-To use the plugin, you have to set it in the hermes.toml.
+To use the plugin, you have to activate it in the `hermes.toml`.
 The settings for the plugins are also set there.
-For the harvest plugin the hermes.toml could look like this:
+For the harvest plugin the `hermes.toml` could look like this:
 ```{code-block} toml
 [harvest]
 sources = [ "cff", "git" ] # ordered priority (first one is most important)